Alexthundergod/Robust-Statistics-Excel/README.md

 Options –> Add-ins –> Manage: Excel Add-ins –> Go...
 ```

-In the Add-ins dialogue box tick Robust_by_O_Zhadovets, and click OK.
+In the Add-ins dialogue box tick Robust_by_O_Zhadovets :white_check_mark:, and click OK.
 Voila!
 Now `MedianAbsDev`, `MeanAbsDev` & `PercentageInhibition` functions will be available in any Excel sheet.

 <h2>License</h2>